 We always very confused with all kinds of crafting materials.
 To help all of the beginners, I decide to write this blog.
 If you are a newbie who is about to start vinyl projects, then this post id for you.

+What is adhesive vinyl?
+Or to say what is self adhesive vinyl?
 Adhesive vinyl is a flexible and versatile material that can be used to make eye-catching signs and logos for corporate or personal use.
-It is commonly used to create outdoor and indoor graphics for advertising, but it can also be used to decorate walls, windows and other areas of offices or houses.
+What is adhesive vinyl used for?
+Self adhesive vinyl for cricut is commonly used to create outdoor and indoor graphics for advertising, but it can also be used to decorate walls, windows and other areas of offices or houses.
 The material is available from many printing suppliers around the world and is strong enough to withstand high temperatures and water.

 This kind of vinyl can be cut into any shape and size, so it is very versatile.
 The most common apply of this adhesive vinyl is on mugs now.
 Vinyl shapes can adhere to most flat and curved surfaces, including plastic, metal, painted wood, aluminum, and certain types of concrete walls, and can be easily removed.
 The self-adhesive backing means that the person using it can install it without any glue or other tools.
 Letters or symbols can be peeled off the backing and used immediately, and are made of durable waterproof material that can withstand temperature changes and general wear and tear.